An Experienced Advocate Helping You Seek Debt Relief Through Chapter 13 Bankruptcy

-Bankruptcy is no easy reality to face.
+Insurmountable debt is not an easy reality to face.
 While debts accrue and may feel overwhelming, rest assured that you always have legal options to get out of your financial mess.
 Chapter 13 is one such way to wipe away your debts with a structured plan.
 Attorney Danny Agai can help you file Chapter 13 and save your home from foreclosure while protecting your financial future.
-He has been helping clients with bankruptcy cases for about a decade, including former nonprofit work filing Chapter 13 for indigent clients.
+He has helping clients with bankruptcy cases for more than a decade, including former nonprofit work filing Chapter 13 for indigent clients.
 The Law Offices of Danny K. Agai is personally committed to helping clients emerge from financial turmoil and has the success rate to prove it.

 Who Can File Chapter 13?

-Chapter 13 bankruptcy, also known as a “wage earner’s plan,” is a bankruptcy option that allows individuals with regular income to develop a repayment plan to repay all or some of their debts in installments over 3-5 years.
+Chapter 13 bankruptcy, also known as a “wage earner’s plan,” is a bankruptcy option that allows individuals with regular income to develop a repayment plan to repay all or most of their debts in installments over three to five years.
 The duration of the repayment plan will depend on the debtor’s median income.

 Anyone with a steady income may pursue Chapter 13 if their unsecured and secured debts meet the following limits, according to 11 U.S.C. § 109(e):

 Chapter 13 also allows individuals to reschedule secured debts (other than a mortgage for their primary home) and extend them over the course of the repayment plan, helping to lower the payment amounts.
-Chapter 13 also significantly protects debtors from their creditors, as it doesn’t require debtors to have direct contact with their and instead has debtors make payments to their assigned trustee who then distributes payments to the creditors.
+Thankfully, Chapter 13 doesn’t require debtors to have direct contact with their creditors.
+Instead, they make payments to their assigned trustee who then distributes payments to the creditors.

 To begin the filing process, the debtor should present a certificate proving that they have received mandatory credit counseling education from an approved agency.
 This shows that the debtor has sufficient income to repay their creditors in a repayment plan.
 The following should also be filed with the bankruptcy court: